 #1 Think About What You Want

-Before you even start to look at places, the first most important step is to outline what you want in an apartment.
+Before you even start to look at places, the first most important step is to outline what you want in an apartment or house.
 There are hundreds of apartments listed each day in Vancouver, so it helps to have an idea of what you're looking for to simplify the process and make it easier to find what you want.

-Do you want a studio, a 1-bedroom or something bigger?
+Do you want a studio, a 1-bedroom, a basement suite or full house?
 Do you want furnished or unfurnished?
 Do you want somewhere pet-friendly?
 Do you want to rent a whole place or just a room?
 Do you want a newer building with amenities like a gym or pool, or do you not mind?
 And very importantly, what's the maximum you want to pay per month?

 #2 Consider Where You Want To Live